 Please note that Pace University’s dependent eligibility for the Aetna medical plans will be until age 26, with coverage until the end of the calendar year.
 Upon aging off the plan, the dependent will have the option of the Young Adult Option or COBRA.

 For those dependents aging off the plan that elect the Young Adult Option, it will provide an extension to coverage to age 30.
 Continuation will cease on the earliest of the following events:

 - The dependent voluntarily terminates coverage

 - The date the dependent become covered under another group plan*

 - The date the dependent marries*

 - The date on which a premium due is not paid

 *A dependent who loses coverage and then regains eligibility by getting divorced, or losing other coverage may again apply for coverage.
 Thus, a dependent can go in and out of this continuation coverage as he or she loses coverage and then becomes eligible once again.

 This extension coverage is to be paid for 100% by the dependent.
 Pace University will not contribute to the cost of the child’s premium.
-The premium for the young adult option will be billed by and shall be paid directly to Pace.
-As permitted by the law, CIGNA will charge 100% of the single subscriber or employee rate for each child enrolled in the young adult option.
+The premium for the Young Adult Option will be billed by and shall be paid directly to Pace.
+As permitted by the law, Aetna will charge 100% of the single subscriber or employee rate for each child enrolled in the Young Adult Option.